We believe in diversity and respect.

 We believe in experimentation.

-The Open Knowledge platform is a new and experimental technology.
+The Platform is a new and experimental technology.
 We are not yet sure how it will work, where shortcomings will arise, or under which circumstances we will make surprise progress.
 It will be a learning experience at every level, from substance to process to platform, but above all, it will be aimed at developing novel and powerful ways to collaborate as a community.
 It will be anything but perfect — indeed, challenges will offer some of the most valuable lessons — but we will learn together and be all the better for it.

 The Quick Version